The Golden Ratio

 © Cubet, Fair Use

 The golden ratio remains one of the most fundamental principles of art.
-Vincent van Gogh and Salvador Dali were among the legions of artists to use it since da Vinci.
-However, it has a proven track record in creating a sense of visual harmony for all types of viewers far beyond art galleries.
-Moreover, it continues to influence a wide range of fields outside of painting and sculpture.
-These include architecture, photography, and design.
-Indeed, the golden ratio is synonymous with good design and the design industry in general.
-Among the many design areas where the ratio features (including gardening) are graphic design and user interface (UI) design.
+Vincent van Gogh and Salvador Dali were among the legions of artists to put it to use since da Vinci.
+Nonetheless, it has a proven track record in creating a sense of visual harmony for all types of viewers far beyond art galleries.
+What's more, it continues to influence a wide range of fields outside of painting and sculpture.
+These include architecture, photography—and, indeed, design.
+The golden ratio is synonymous with good design and the design industry in general.
+Among the many design areas where the ratio does feature (including gardening) are graphic design and user interface (UI) design.

 How The Golden Ratio Features in User Interface Design

 The field of user experience (UX) design reflects the world around the human viewers who live in it.
 For users to enjoy intuitive experiences with digital products, designers must mirror the patterns and dynamics which the people who use their products find familiar.
-That is, they must match the users’ mental models.
+That's to say, they must match the users’ mental models.
 Among the design principles they apply, the golden ratio stands out with its inherent sense of balance and harmony.
-For web design and other user experience design aspects, it offers a time-tested formula.
-Designers leverage it to help create intuitive, engaging and visually appealing interfaces.
+Indeed, for web design and other user experience design aspects, it offers a time-tested formula.
+Designers apply it to help them create interfaces that are intuitive and engaging—and visually appealing.

-A vital part of visual design, the golden ratio is a particularly helpful design aid in the “mobile first” era.
-More users access digital products on mobile devices than on desktops, and the trend continues.
+As a vital part of visual design, the golden ratio is a particularly helpful design aid in the “mobile first” era.
+More users access digital products on mobile devices than on desktops—and the trend continues.
 Especially when the screen real estate is small, the ratio provides a needed framework for guidance.
 With it, design professionals can create balanced and harmonious layouts, typography and images even on the smallest screens.
 Together, these visual elements work to enhance the overall user experience and keep users on board.
-Moreover, a layout with such “pleasant” proportions can go a long way to keeping users calm when they’re distracted.
+On top of that, a layout with such “pleasant” proportions can go a long way to keeping users calm when they’re distracted.
 Even when they’re in potentially stressful conditions, users can appreciate the sense of order such designs give them.

 Image showing a person modelling clothes and the same picture with the Golden Ratio diagrammed inside.